 Imagine being able to grow and make almost anything.
-That’s what this ‘Fab’ project is all about – a creative team of pioneers and makers who want to change everything.
+That’s what this ‘Fab’ global initiative is all about – a creative team of pioneers and makers who want to change everything.

 And they’re doing it more than one city at a time.

 Today more people live in cities and metropolitan areas than not, so it’s about time they became more environmentally sound.
 Fab City aims to build a more sustainable and inhabitable new world – collectively – through opening public digital fabrication makerspaces in the hearts of cities, towns and villages.
 The idea is to be able to provide citizens with all the resources they need without compromising the planet’s ecosystems.

 As founding member and instigator, Barcelona-based Tomás Diez is passionate about changing the way cities consume and produce resources – like energy, food, water, information and products – to create a ‘DIY’ urban future that is accessible, inclusive and as open source as possible.
 “I come from a country that imports more than 76% of the resources that it consumes, and that has an economy based on oil, which is 96% of exports.
 That country is Venezuela, and it is the antithesis of what Fab City is trying to build.”